 Christs International Ministry

-Pastor Gabriel Kisanga is from the Democratic Republic of the Congo (DRC).
+Doctor Gabriel Kisanga is from the Democratic Republic of the Congo (DRC).
 Since the age of 19 preaching has been his main passion.
-After his Engineering studies, he worked for eleven years in Kinshasa, Belgium, Europe and Los Angeles, California as well as an engineer before transitioning into full-time ministry, founding Christ’s International Ministry.
+After his Engineering studies, he worked for eleven years in Kinshasa, Belgium, Europe and Los Angeles, California as well as an engineer before transitioning into full-time ministry, studying theology and founding Christ’s International Ministry.

 Christ International Ministry (or CIM) is a CALIFORNIA registered 501c3 not profit organization which is located within the Democratic Republic of the Congo focused on two ministry activities; The training up of pastors and Planting churches that plant churches.
 However, the "Pure religion, undefiled before God and the Father, is this: to visit the fatherless and widows in their affliction,.."(James 1.27).
 So, the CIM cares of approximately 101 orphans additionnally.